Stop Blaming the Handoff — Your Delivery Model Is Broken

 RADAR focuses on surfacing hidden risks, dependencies, and delivery signals before they become release-week emergencies.

-The bigger idea is the overarching operating model.
+The bigger idea is the operating model above them.

 The answer has to help the system see things in real time, then capture and memorialize those signals so the system can remember.

-We have just two more articles before we formally start introducing the BRIDGE methodology, and then the CLEAR and RADAR modules.
+We have just two more articles before formally introducing the BRIDGE methodology, and then the CLEAR and RADAR modules.

 Final Thoughts About the Handoff